tarunkumar910/RD_INFRO_TECHNOLOGY/Phishing Awareness/Training on identifying phishing emails/README.md

 1. **Read the Report**: Start with the detailed report to understand the basics of phishing and its prevention.
 2. **Watch the Video**: Follow along with the video tutorial for a visual guide to identifying phishing attempts.
-3. **Review the Presentation**: Use the slides for quick reference or to educate others on phishing awareness.

 ---